Floquet analysis of a superradiant many-qutrit refrigerator: Floquet-Lindblad master equation

 \subsection{Case of a single qutrit}

 For a single qutrit, Eq.~\eqref{EQ:pauli_N} reduces into

-This rate equation system hosts two cycles which effective energies that do not comply with the Floquet energies, such that under appropriate conditions one may reach cooling of the cold reservoir.
+where the diagonal $[\ldots]$-terms are fixed by the probability conservation -- rate matrices must have vanishing column sum.
+This rate equation system hosts two cycles shown in Fig.~\ref{FIG:coolingconfig} with effective transition energies that do not comply with the Floquet energies, such that under appropriate conditions one may reach cooling of the cold reservoir.